MikePohatu/TsGui/documentation/Index.md

  **-key [keystring]** where [keystring] is the key to be used during the hash operation.
 Must be used with **-hash**

  \* If both -config and -webconfig are ommitted, TsGui will look for Config.xml in the same folder as tsgui.exe

+ ## Code

+ Source documentation can be found in the [code](/documentation/code/Index.md) documentation.